 Why They Are Awful:

-- Brethren: Last year, our law firm took Brethren to Maryland’s highest court so she could get the money Brethren was obligated to pay her.
-I have not had any bad experiences with Brethren beyond that one.
-But using technicalities that are completely made up to avoid paying your own insured the money they clearly deserve gets you on the honorable mention list.
+- Brethren: Last year, our law firm took Brethren to Maryland’s highest court so she could get the money Brethren had to pay her.
+I have had no bad experiences with Brethren beyond that one.
+But using technicalities that are completely made up to avoid paying your own insured the money they deserve gets you on the honorable mention list.

 - Allstate: Everyone hates Allstate mostly because of the bad name they get as the poster child for Colossus and as the first big insurance company to get tough with Plaintiffs 20 years ago.
 I don’t have them on my worst list, probably because it is just too cliche to hate on Allstate.
-But, who is kidding who, Allstate should probably be in the top 5.
+But, who is kidding who, Allstate should probably be on the list.

 These are my